tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/regex/regex.md

 If the multiline flag (`m`) is enabled, `^` will match the beginning of each line instead of the whole string.
 Dùng khi có 1 big string là 1 paragraph contains multiple lines.
 Nếu không có (m) flag thì `^` chỉ match the beginning of the first line.

-A regex that consists solely of an anchor can only find zero-length matches.
+A regex that consists solely of an anchor can only find **zero-length matches**.

 ---